zoezheng04/RISC-V-CPU/statements/gurjan.md

 Lru_counter_0[data_set] = lru_counter_0[data_set] + 1
 ``````

-To fix this, I made the whole block sequential so that the cache will output on a positive clock cycle. ([commit](https://github.com/zoezheng04/Team-8/commit/2fe475d16562c7747c06f51c4551463826c2297f))
+To fix this, I made the whole block sequential so that the cache will output on a positive clock cycle.
+This fixed this issue as it allowed for a feedback loop since this is a property of squential logic ([commit](https://github.com/zoezheng04/Team-8/commit/2fe475d16562c7747c06f51c4551463826c2297f))

 After that, I drew out a diagram to implement the cache into the memory.
 I then wrote up the top file. ([commit](https://github.com/zoezheng04/Team-8/commit/7bc86815073b0c0cfd2a241a234e2e260f85d5bf))

 ## Reflection

 I think we worked well as a team.
-To maximise the amount we could get done, we worked on most tasks in parallel, such as doing the pipelining  and single cycle at the same time.
+To maximise the amount we could get done, we worked on the majority of tasks in parallel.
+Such as doing the pipelining and single cycle at the same time.
 This allowed us to get all the tasks done by utilising each team member.

-However, looking back I would've liked to contribute to pipelining more as I didn't get to contribute much due to the lack of time.
-This was mainly because I was trying to debug the single cycle cpu which was crucial in the overall achievement of our group.
+However, looking back I would've liked to contribute to pipelining more, as I didn't get to contribute much due to the lack of time.
+This was mainly because I was trying to debug the single cycle CPU which was crucial for the overall project achievement.

 Overall, I am happy with how our group has performed as we managed to complete all streched goals.
-I think I contributed greatly to the overall performance of our group by geting the single cycle cpu to fully function and implementing the cache into pipelining.
+I think I contributed greatly to the overall performance of our group by geting the single cycle CPU to fully function, and implementing the cache into pipelining.